shovon/raytracing-c/README.md

 The program outputs portable pixmap format to the console/stdout, and so, the `>` symbol writes the output to a file.

-Rendering a whole 1024 by 576 image takes around an half hour on my 2019 M1 MacBook Pro.
+Rendering a whole 1024 by 576 image takes around an 5 to 6 minutes on my 2019 M1 MacBook Pro.
 If you want something rendered quicker, change the `nx` and `ny` variables in `main()`, in `main.c` to something smaller than 1024 by 576 (perhaps 200 and 100, respectively).